 - Emotional Impact: Does it foster emotional repercussions both inside and outside the business?
 A challenge can move to a crisis when emotions flare up whenever the issue is mentioned.
 These repercussions create emotional staying power.

 - Repetitive Failure: Is there repetitive failure with the issue you are facing?
 In other words, do you keep trying to clear the same hurdle over and over again?
-We have seen this pattern with myriad food borne illness situations of late.

 In a crisis, speed of response is essential.
 Keep an eye on this checklist when advising clients or your company’s executive team so that you can quickly assess the problem and then jump into action to limit it.
 Every minute in delay can be consequential.

 If you do find yourself in a crisis, focus on the message and messengers.
-Remember,
+Remember:

 - The message must be clear

 - The messengers must own the message

 - They must speak with clarity and honesty.

 Much like in surgery, a crisis calls for a steady hand and a team you trust to help you get the job/surgery done with precision and professionalism.
 If you think your company might be experiencing a reputational challenge or crisis, the Jackson Spalding Crisis Team is always on call.